-Any TDSP or QSE facility, whether primary or backup, involved in the transfer of the data sets identified in Attachment 8A, will be required to connect directly to the ERCOT WAN Frame Relay and Point-to-Point paths.
-If a TDSP and OSE utilize the same EMS and server network at one location and do not have an equipped backup center, ERCOT will only connect to this one location for the transfer of data.
+Any TDSP or QSE facility, whether primary or backup, involved in the transfer of the data sets identified in Attachment 8A, ERCOT Data Sets, will be required to connect directly to the ERCOT WAN Frame Relay and Point-to-Point paths.
+If a TDSP and QSE utilize the same EMS and server network at one location and do not have an equipped backup center, ERCOT will only connect to this one location for the transfer of data.
 If a TDSP and QSE share a centralized Private Branch Exchange (PBX), separate Off Premise Extension (OPX) circuits will be terminated for each participant.

 Each Market Participant is required to extend the ERCOT OPX and Hotline voice circuits into its system operations desk that is staffed continuously.
 ERCOT will deliver the OPX and Hotline to a channel bank provided by the Market Participant.
 The OPX and Hotline voice circuits are transported on separate Digital Signal Level 0 (DS0) channels.
-In the event a Market Participant represents other entities through a QSE Letter of Agency, each entity represented must have dedicated OPX and Hotline circuits.
+In the event a Market Participant represents other Entities through an agency agreement approved by ERCOT, each Entity represented must have dedicated OPX circuits.
+In these cases, a single Hotline button will be used for the Market Participant and all of the represented Entities.
 It is the Market Participant's responsibility to deliver the Hotline and the OPX to the Market Participant's system operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by PBX features such as automatic transfer or roll to voice mail.
 The demarcation point for all voice circuits is the Market Participant's channel bank.
-ERCOT OPERATING GUIDE - MAY 1, 2008

-A QSE or TDSP involved in the transfer of the critical data identified in Attachment 8A, will be required to provide the following communication resources to support the connection to the ERCOT private network:
+A QSE or TDSP involved in the transfer of the critical data identified in Attachment 8A will be required to provide the following communication resources to support the connection to the ERCOT private network:

-- Private Network - Provide an analog business phone line or PBX analog extension for trouble shooting and maintenance of equipment. - \circ Provide a height of 24" of rack space in a 19" wide rack. - Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with 4 receptacles in the 19" rack listed above. - Provide building wiring from circuit termination to equipment rack. - Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility. - Within 1-hour notice, provide emergency access to the facility to ERCOT employees or contractors. - Provide on site personnel to escort ERCOT employees or contractors. - Provide a Firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT Local Area Network (LAN). - Market Participant will be required to sign a security connection agreement with ERCOT. - Provide connectivity from Market Participant Firewall or Router to ERCOT LAN located at Market Participant site.
+- Private Network - Provide an analog business phone line or PBX analog extension for trouble shooting and maintenance of equipment. - Provide a height of 24" of rack space in a 19" wide rack. - Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with 4 receptacles in the 19" rack listed above. - Provide building wiring from circuit termination to equipment rack. - Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility. - Within 1-hour notice, provide emergency access to the facility to ERCOT employees or contractors. - Provide on site personnel to escort ERCOT employees or contractors. - Provide a Firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT Local Area Network (LAN). - Market Participant will be required to sign a security connection agreement with ERCOT. - Provide connectivity from Market Participant Firewall or Router to ERCOT LAN located at Market Participant site.
 Market Participants are responsible for their own security through this connection. - Provide a channel bank with at least one T1 interface, 4 Foreign Exchange Station (FXS) and two 4 wire analog ports.
 Connect FXS (e.g. PBX, key system) and 4 wire ports to the appropriate equipment (e.g. Remote Terminal Unit (RTU)).
 On the digital T1 stream, levels for voice are zero dpm for transmit and receive and levels for RTU are -13 dpm for transmit and receive. - Dual cable entrances to Market Participant, connecting to different Telco Central Offices highly recommended. - Provide ERCOT with internal IP addressing scheme as needed for network design.
 This will be kept confidential. - Internet (optional)